tinyvision/DAMO-YOLO/README.md

 - We report the mAP of models on COCO2017 validation set, with multi-class NMS.
 - The latency in this table is measured without post-processing(NMS).
 - \* denotes the model trained with distillation.
-- We use S as teacher to distill T, and M as teacher to distill S, while M is distilled by it self.
+- We use S as teacher to distill T, and M as teacher to distill S, ans L as teacher to distill M, while L is distilled by it self.

 ### Light Models